When to use this format

 - Treat 'null' as null - if this option is enabled, Integrator will treat string values equal to 'null' as actual nulls (no value).

 - Value for null - a string which will be used instead of a null value.
 A typical usage example is setting "Value for null" to "\N" so the Redshift COPY command can differentiate between an empty string and NULL value.
 Read more about using this option to differentiate between SQL NULL and empty string ('').

-- Encode CLOB fields using Base64 - if this option is enabled (default), Integrator will encode fields with the CLOB data type using Base64 algorithm.
+- Encode CLOB fields using Base64 - if this option is enabled (default), Integrator will encode fields with the CLOB data type (large TEXT fields) using Base64 algorithm.

 - - if this option is enabled (it is disabled by default), the system will strip not printable characters, such as null-character (/0), from the data row when creating a file.

 - Maximum number of rows in file - the maximum number of rows in the file when creating new CSV files.
 Use it to split a large CSV document while creating it - it is extremely fast and efficient, compared to splitting the existing document.

 - Encoding - character encoding when reading and writing CSV files.

 No encodingmeans there will be no additional encoding.